-to investors.
+The performance metrics that we typically track are the then-current cumulative default rate,39 recoveries, and redemption rates for the transaction, which we use in combination with the issuer's historical loss experience to update when deemed appropriate, our estimate of the ultimate lifetime default rate and recoveries on the pool of loans.40 We also take into account any material changes in the macroeconomic environment that could affect future performance.
+We then use that updated estimate to assess whether the current ratings assigned to the transaction are still appropriate based on the credit protection available to investors.
 Our evaluation of the credit protection considers both the current levels of credit enhancement as well as how the transaction's structural features, such as the cash allocation mechanics among the various classes of investors, are likely to affect the credit enhancement and the extent to which the transaction allows the release of credit enhancement.
-When appropriate, we run a cash flow model (or a simplified model) to evaluate the expected bond losses similar to the approach we use to assign the initial ratings.43
+When appropriate, we run a cash flow model to evaluate the expected losses of the securities similar to the approach we use to assign the initial ratings.41